brian-mcclune-nnl/ai-at-work/slides.md

 **Production & Security:**
 - Security review and vulnerability assessment
-- Compliance with government regulations
+- Compliance with policies, instructions, and manuals
 - System integration and deployment strategies

 ---